sbercloud-terraform/terraform-provider-sbercloud/docs/resources/lb_certificate.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the ELB certificate resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new certificate.

 * `name` - (Optional, String) Human-readable name for the Certificate.
 Does not have to be unique.

 * `description` - (Optional, String) Human-readable description for the Certificate.

 * `type` - (Optional, String, ForceNew) Specifies the certificate type.
 The default value is "server".
 The value can be one of the following:
-    - server: indicates the server certificate.
+  + server: indicates the server certificate.
-    - client: indicates the CA certificate.
+  + client: indicates the CA certificate.

 * `certificate` - (Required, String) The public encrypted key of the Certificate, PEM format.

 * `private_key` - (Optional, String) The private encrypted key of the Certificate, PEM format.
 This parameter is valid and mandatory only when `type` is set to "server".

 * `domain` - (Optional, String) The domain of the Certificate.
 The value contains a maximum of 100 characters.
 This parameter is valid only when `type` is set to "server".

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of the certificate.
+Changing this creates a new certificate.

 ## Attributes Reference